UQ-RCC/hpc-docs/guides/Basics-Globus.md

 Do _not_ use the drop down menu of Institutions and the Continue button on the Identity Required page because it gets stuck in an infinite loop!

 * It is not possible to use the Upload file feature with files in excess of 1GB.
 Use the Globus Connect Personal application to _transfer_ big files to the destination.
-* If all else fails, email rcc-support@uq.edu.au
+* If all else fails, email rcc-support@uq.edu.au.
+Screenshots of what you were seeing are very helpful.
+Please attach screenshots to the email instead of pasting into the body.